 He scored a double against Austria in the World Cup qualifier at the Aviva Stadium on March 26, 2013.
 Walters captained Ireland against Poland in the second game of the Martin O'Neill era in November 2013.

-His form in the qualifying campaign for Euro 2016 saw him named Senior International Player of the Year for 2015.
+His form in the qualifying campaign for UEFA EURO 2016 saw him named Senior International Player of the Year for 2015.
 His two goals in play-off win over Bosnia & Herzegovina made him a hero across Ireland.